skalou/VtolVR-HORNET-Skalou/README.md

 - My mum
 - You,
-  you can download the ressources from this Github, there are saved textures in .pnd format with layers for [PAINT.NET](https://www.getpaint.net/) and also exported for photoshop .psd (I don't have it),
+  you can download the ressources from this Github, there are saved textures in .pnd format with layers for [PAINT.NET](https://www.getpaint.net/) and also an exported version for photoshop .psd (I don't have it),
   modify as you will.